dsestero/jboss/README.markdown

 ##Limitations

 At the moment the module targets only Ubuntu platforms.
 Specifically, it is tested on Ubuntu 12.04 with 64 bit architecture, although probably it will work also on more recent versions and on 32 bit architecture.

+Furthermore Jboss-7 and WildFly-8 instances are created in standalone mode.

 ##Development